cocos/cocos-docs/en/components/scrollview.md

 | Inertia | Is there an accelerating velocity when scrolling?
 | Brake | Floating point number, the deceleration coefficient after scrolling.
 The value range is 0-1 where if set to 1, then the scroll will stop immediately; if set to 0, then the scroll will continue until the content border.
 |Elastic | Boolean value, whether to bounce back or not.
 |Bounce Duration | Floating point number, the time duration for bounce back.
-The calue range is 0-10.
+The value range is 0-10.
 |Horizontal ScrollBar| A reference node for creating a scroll bar showing the horizontal position of the contents.
 |Vertical ScrollBar| A reference node for creating a scroll bar showing vertical position of the contents.
 |ScrollView Events| Default list type is null.
 Each event added by the user is composed of the node reference, component name and a response function.
 Please check more detailed information in the chapter `ScrollView Event`.

 ## ScrollView Event

 ![scrollview-event](./scrollview/scrollview-event.png)

 | Property |   Function Explanation